davefavismortlock/CoastalME_TESTING/development/rfc_process.md

     and pull request with a candidate implementation
   - Voting history: "TBD" (to be defined), when the RFC is started

-- Send an email to the [coastalme-dev mailing list](http://lists.osgeo.org/mailman/listinfo/coastalme-dev) with a title like:
+- Start a discussion on the [CoastalME Discussions forum](https://github.com/apayo/CoastalME/discussions/19#discussion-7445785) with a title like:
   "Call for discussion on RFC {XYZ}: {Description of the RFC in a short sentence}" where you point to the pull request.
-You may get feedback both in the pull request or in the mailing list.
+You may get feedback both in the pull request or in the discussion forum.

 - Wait for feedback (give readers at least one week, or more if holiday season).
   If it seems positive and reasonable consensus can be reached, you can start